Skip to main content

 Link External Wallet

-Before creating an onramp order to an external wallet, link the wallet to a Crossmint user using the Link External Wallet API:
+Before creating an onramp order to an external wallet, link the wallet to a Crossmint user (created automatically if one does not yet exist for the locator) using the Link External Wallet API:

 curl --request PUT \